Kuzirashi/ckb-voting/README.md

 1. Only 1 Cell of this type can exist in the output except for Minting and Burning the cell itself.
 2. 2 Cells of this type need to be passed as input when Settling the vote.

+# Transactions

+# Create new vote

+Assuming we have 3 voters.

+Input:
+1. A cell that's going to be used as a Seed Cell (could be any cell)

+Output:
+1. Core Cell
+2. Vote No Cell
+3. Vote Yes Cell
+4. UDT Voter 1 Cell
+5. UDT Voter 2 Cell
+6. UDT Voter 3 Cell

+# Vote

+Assuming Voter 1 votes for No.

+Input:

+1. Vote No Cell
+2. UDT Voter 1 Cell

+Output:

+1. Vote No Cell
+2. UDT Voter 1 Cell if not all tokens were used for voting